Enhancing Diversity in the Workforce

 - In April 2008, the Robert Wood Johnson Foundation joined with AACN to launch the RWJF New Careers in Nursing Scholarship Program.
 This program is designed to alleviate the nation’s nursing shortage by dramatically expanding the pipeline of students from minority backgrounds in accelerated nursing programs.
 Scholarships in the amount of $10,000 each have been awarded to more than 3,000 nurses in entry-level baccalaureate and master’s programs.
 Preference is given to students from groups underrepresented in nursing or from disadvantaged backgrounds.

 - AACN and the Johnson & Johnson Campaign for Nursing’s Future launched the Minority Nurse Faculty Scholars Program in 2007 which is modeled after the California Endowment program.
 In addition to $18,000 in scholarship funding, the program also features mentorship and leadership development components to assure successful completion of graduate studies and preparation for a faculty role.
 To date, 58 scholars have been selected to receive funding through this program with many graduates now teaching at schools nationwide.

 - AACN is collaborating with a variety of national nursing organizations to advocate for more federal funding for Nursing Workforce Development Programs, including funding for Nursing Workforce Diversity Grants.
 This program provides funding for projects to increase nursing education opportunities for individuals from disadvantaged backgrounds, including racial and ethnic minorities underrepresented among registered nurses.
 In FY 2011, these grants supported the education of 5,669 nurses.

-- AACN’s CEO Polly Bednash serves as the representative from Nursing on the Sullivan Alliance to Transform America’s Health Professions.
+- AACN’s Former CEO Polly Bednash serves as the representative from Nursing on the Sullivan Alliance to Transform America’s Health Professions.
 Composed of national leaders in health professions education, this interprofessional working group focuses on advancing strategies to increase the number of healthcare providers from minority populations.
 The Sullivan Alliance’s latest initiative focuses on establishing statewide collaborative groups to coordinate efforts to enhance diversity in the health professions.